Sleep is important for a long, healthy life.

 Exposure to blue light during the day is great, but blue light in the evening, or hours before you need to go to bed, is very bad for your sleep quality.
 Blue light has a high frequency that makes your brain think it is still day.
 You stay awake a lot more and alert.
 Electronic devices such as cell phones, computer screens and tablets emit lots of blue light.
 This suppresses the production of melatonin, a substance that makes you tired and sleepy.
 You can reduce the amount of blue light by doing the following:

-18. Use special sunglasses that do not let blue light through
+18. Use special glasses that do not let blue light through

 These glasses block blue light.
 That way, your brain thinks it’s evening, and starts to produce melatonin, the small messenger molecule that makes you feel sleepy.
 Wear blue-light glasses for one hour to 30 minutes before you go to sleep.
-An example of a (not too expensive) blue-light-filter-sunglasses can be found here here.
+An example of a (not too expensive) blue-light blocking glasses can be found here.
 These blue-light blocking glasses are very important, and often work much better than blue-light filters on the screen of your smartphone or computer (see further down).

 19. Download blue-light filters for your electronic devices